What is a Delivery Exception, How to Prevent it & What to Do if it’s Inevitable

-We live in a society where online shoppers expect to get what they want when they want it.
-If an order is incorrect or delivery delayed, people are not exactly pleased.
+Especially when we live in a society where online shoppers expect to get what they want when they want it.

-While shipping carriers will make every effort possible to ensure that packages meet their delivery dates, there are many instances where the ability to deliver on time is outside of everyone’s control.
+While shipping carriers will make every effort possible to ensure that packages meet their general and estimated delivery dates, there are many instances where the ability to deliver on time is outside of everyone’s control.
 It happens — that is life, after all.

 But being prepared for such events and responding to customers when it does happen can affect whether they shop from you again in the future.

 Let’s talk about delivery exceptions and how they affect ecommerce shipping.

-A delivery exception is when a package is temporarily stalled in transit for an unforeseen reason and could affect when it arrives at its destination.
+A delivery exception is when a package is temporarily stalled in transit for an unforeseen reason, which could delay when it arrives at its destination.

-Note: A delivery exception does not mean a late shipment, but there was a roadblock (sometimes literally) that halted progression or required attention somewhere along the journey.
+Note: A delivery exception does not necessarily mean the shipment will be late but that there was a roadblock (sometimes literally) that physically had an unplanned effect on delivery or required attention at some point along the journey.